 An employee of CDOT presents a brief description of the project and the status of construction on the project.

 The party that requested the DRB presents the dispute in detail as supported by previously submitted information and documentation in the pre-hearing position paper.
 No new information or disputes will be heard or addressed by the DRB.
+Rebuttals of the other party’s arguments shall not be presented at this time.

-The other party presents its position in detail as supported by previously submitted information and documentation in the pre-hearing position paper.
-No new information or disputes will be heard or addressed by the DRB.
+The other party presents its position in detail as supported by previously submitted information and documentation.

+The party that requested the DRB presents their rebuttals followed by the other party’s rebuttals.

+Upon completion of their presentations and rebuttals, both parties and the DRB will be provided the opportunity to exchange questions and answers.
+Questions from the parties shall be directed to the Chairperson.
+Attendees may respond only when board members request a response.

 Employees of each party are responsible for leading presentations at the DRB hearing.

 Attorneys shall not participate in the hearing unless the DRB specifically addresses an issue to them or unless agreed to by both parties.
 Should the parties disagree on attorney participation, the DRB shall decide on what, if any, participation will be permitted.
 Attorneys representing the parties are permitted to attend the hearing, provided their presence has been noted in the pre-hearing submittal.

-Either party may use experts.
+Either party may use experts only if the expert has previously presented to the other party before the DRB process.
 A party intending to offer an outside expert's analysis at the hearing shall disclose such intention in the pre-hearing position paper.
 The expert's name and a general statement of the area of the dispute that will be covered by his presentation shall be included in the disclosure.
 The other party may present an outside expert to address or respond to those issues that may be raised by the disclosing party's outside expert.

 If both parties approve, the DRB may retain an outside expert.
 The DRB chairperson shall include the cost of the outside expert in the DRB's regular invoice.
 CDOT and the Contractor shall equally bear the cost of the services of the outside expert employed by the DRB.

-Upon completion of their presentations and rebuttals, both parties and the DRB will be provided the opportunity to exchange questions and answers.
-All questions shall be directed to the chairperson first.
-Attendees may respond only when board members request a response.

-The DRB shall hear only those disputes identified in the written request for the DRB and the information contained in the pre-hearing submittals.
-The board shall not hear or address other disputes.
-If either party attempts to discuss a dispute other than those to be heard by the DRB or attempts to submit new information, the chairperson shall inform such party that the board shall not hear the issue and shall not accept any additional information.
-The DRB shall not hear any issue or consider any information that was not contained in the Request for Equitable Adjustment and fully submitted to the Project Engineer and Resident Engineer during the 105.22 process.
+If either party attempts to present an argument, documentation, quantum, or new information which the other party feels was not in the Pre-Hearing submittals, the chairperson shall require the party to demonstrate where in the Pre-Hearing submittal the information in question resides.

 If either party fails to timely deliver a position paper, the DRB may reschedule the hearing one time.
 On the final date and time established for the hearing, the DRB shall proceed with the hearing using the information that has been submitted.